ibm-cloud-docs/solution-tutorials/computer-vision-powerai-inprogress.md

 ## Objectives
 {: #objectives}

-* Understand how to setup PowerAI vision running on Power CPU using {{site.data.keyword.bpshort}}
+* Understand how to setup PowerAI vision trial running on Power CPU
 * Deploy an object detection and image classification application to a VSI on {{site.data.keyword.vpc_short}}
-* Upload an image dataset to train and deploy a model
+* Upload an image dataset to train and deploy a deep learning model

 ## Services used
 {: #services}

 This tutorial uses the following runtimes and services:
-* PowerAI Vision
+* PowerAI Vision Trial
 * [{{site.data.keyword.bplong_notm}}](https://{DomainName}/schematics/overview)
 * [{{site.data.keyword.vpc_short}}](https://{DomainName}/vpc/provision/vpc)